-Over five million gamers have heard Rebecca's voice as the singer of the "Rapture Anthem" on the popular video games BioShock and BioShock 2.
-The pop/rock band Sparks invited her to portray the sassy Hollywood Starlet for their album The Seduction of Ingmar Bergman, which was commissioned by Sveriges Radio and premiered on Swedish National Radio in August 2009.
+The pop/rock band Sparks invited Rebecca to portray the sassy Hollywood Starlet on their album The Seduction of Ingmar Bergman, which was commissioned by Sveriges Radio and premiered on Swedish National Radio in August 2009.
 In 2011 she reprised her role for a sold-out live performance presented by the L.A.
 Film Fest at the Ford Amphitheatre in Hollywood.
-She rejoins Sparks on their latest album Hippopotamus, which will be released by BMG on 8 September 2017.
+She reunited with Sparks on their latest album Hippopotamus, released by BMG on 8 September 2017.
 It has been met with critical acclaim and entered the UK album charts at No. 7.

-A frequent collaborator with composers, Rebecca made her Carnegie Hall debut in a world premiere by Stephen Edwards and collaborates often with many composers.
-She participated in two world premiere operas by Kenneth Wells, first as Anna Roosevelt in The First Lady ("an outstanding performance," wrote the LA Weekly) and then as Professor Elyn Saks in The Center Cannot Hold.
-As a guest soloist and in recital, Rebecca has performed repertoire including Verdi's Messa da Requiem, Brahms' Ein deutsches Requiem, Dvorak's Te deum, Vaughan Williams' Dona nobis pacem, and Beethoven's Symphony No. 9, and is particularly fond of Swedish, English, and German song.
+A frequent collaborator with composers, Rebecca made her Carnegie Hall debut in a world premiere concert piece by Stephen Edwards.
+She created two leading roles in two world premiere operas by Kenneth Wells, first as Anna Roosevelt in The First Lady ("an outstanding performance," - LA Weekly) and then as Professor Elyn Saks in The Center Cannot Hold.
+She also premiered In the Garrett, a song cycle by Christina Whitten Thomas, as well as several pieces by her husband, Marcus Sjöwall.

-While working on her bachelor's degree in political science at Luther College, Rebecca took her first voice lesson.
-She was planning a future studying law but wanted to see the world first.
-So, she headed to Japan to work as an English teacher.
-While living in a tiny mountain town north of Kyoto City, a fellow teacher asked if she would give a concert to raise money for The Friendship Foundation.
-It was a life-changing experience through which she got a glimpse of the connective power of music.
-After returning to the U.S., she began studying music.
-Five years later, after working full-time at Harvard Business School and then Rolex, she began her vocal performance studies at UCLA, where she later earned her master's degree in music from UCLA and then spent two seasons honing her craft as a studio artist with Arizona Opera.
+Rebecca took her first voice lesson while working on her bachelor's degree in political science at Luther College.
+She was planning a future studying law but first wanted to see the world, so she moved to Japan to work as an English teacher.
+While living in a small mountain town north of Kyoto City, a fellow teacher asked if she would give a concert to raise money for The Friendship Foundation.
+It was a life-changing experience.
+After returning to the U.S., she began studying music while working full-time (first at Harvard Business School and then Rolex).
+She eventually earned her master's degree in music from UCLA and then spent two seasons honing her craft as a studio artist with Arizona Opera.